 Our state-of-the art learning spaces serve students from all disciplines.

 - More than thirty specialized research centers and institutes -- including the Institute for Justice and Well-Being, the Center for Medieval and Renaissance Studies, the Public Archaeology Facility and the Institute for Evolutionary Studies -- unite University researchers across the disciplines.

 - Four libraries house over 5 million books, 81,000 journals, and multiple rare and special collections.

 - The Innovative Technology Complex features cutting-edge engineering and science laboratories.

-- The Innovative Simulation and Practice Center in the Decker School of Nursing includes a high-tech "Sim Family" for sophisticated healthcare training.
+- The Innovative Simulation and Practice Center in Decker College of Nursing and Health Sciences includes a high-tech "Sim Family" for sophisticated healthcare training.

 - The Zurack Trading Facility gives School of Management students highly sought hands-on experience.